You can specify Kerberos options with any output or input that supports Kerberos, like Elasticsearch.

 password expects the principal name and its password.
 When choosing

-have to specify a princial name and a path to a keytab.
+have to specify a principal name and a path to a keytab.
 The keytab must contain

 the keys of the selected principal.
 Otherwise, authentication will fail.